samlaubscher/Bristol-Blackbook/README.md

 ### **Project Management**

-This project was designed using an agile approach, utilisng a Kanban board to track my development progress throughout the build.
+This project was designed using an agile approach, utilising a Kanban board to track my development progress throughout the build.
 You can view the board I created using Trello [here](https://trello.com/b/mH8fpkjQ/milestone-project-3).

 [Back to Table Of Contents](#table-of-contents)